 Sugar

-White granulated sugar is the best for this Orange & Lime Marmalade Recipe, but caster sugar is fine to use too.
-Darker sugars, such as coconut sugar or its substitutes will interfere with the flavour, so I don’t use them for this recipe.
+White granulated sugar is the best for this Orange & Lime Marmalade Recipe, but superfine sugar is perfectly O.K to use too.
+Darker sugars, such as coconut sugar or its substitutes will interfere with the flavor, so I don't use them for this recipe.

 There is no need to use a specialist jam making sugar (although you could if you have some), as oranges and limes contain a lot of pectin, which helps them to set naturally.